maths/moodle-qtype_stack/doc/en/Authoring/KeyVals.md

 Computer algebra systems each use a different syntax to denote the assignment of a value to a variable.
 For example, Maple and Derive use `:=`.
 Mathematica uses `=` or `:=`, depending on when the assignment is to take place.
-Maxima uses the form key:value, which is unusual and not intuitive.
+Maxima uses the form `key:value`, which is unusual and not intuitive.
 Maxima reserves `:=` to denote function definition, e.g. `f(x):=x^2`.

-Hence, in STACK we add an abstraction layer to enforce a syntax where every expression must be of the form key = value.
+__STACK 3 now uses Maxima's assignment rules.
+This is a change from STACK 2.__  Questions will be imported and quietly changed.

 ## Notes ##

 * Items are separated by either a newline or ;
+* Adding `;` at the end of each statement is optional, but makes it easier to cut and paste into a Maxima session.
-* If you type a string not in the form `key = value`, a variable name such as `dumvar3` will be assigned automatically to keep track of the command in the list of question variables.
+* If you type a string not in the form `key : value`, a variable name such as `dumvar3` will be assigned automatically to keep track of the command in the list of question variables.
 * If a student uses a variable which has been assigned a value, the attempt will be rejected as invalid.
 	Hence, it is a sensible idea to use variable names which are not used as parameters.
 	For example if you set an integration question then you should avoid using the variable `c`, otherwise students won't be able to write `+c` in the normal way to indicate a constant of integration.
-* You can include C-style block comments for increased clarity, and these may appear on separate lines e.g. `dice = rand(6) + 1 /* roll it! */`
+* You can include C-style block comments for increased clarity, and these may appear on separate lines e.g. `dice : rand(6) + 1 /* roll it! */`

 ## Question variables			{#Question_variables}